 - Don’t leave your child in the care of a stranger.

-- Keep a check on the changing behavior of your kid, and notice both physical and mental signs and symptoms.
+- Keep a check on the changing behaviour of your kid, and notice both physical and mental signs and symptoms.

 - Talk to your child about anything and everything.
 If your child is mature enough to understand, explain to him or her about the wrong touch, the right touch, and how to stay secure, alert, and safe.

-- Try to maintain a healthy environment and ensure having the right work-life balance (if you are working) at home so that your kid doesn’t feel neglected.
+- Try to maintain a healthy environment and ensure having the right work-life balance (if you are working) at home so that your child doesn’t feel neglected.